cryptomalek/AnyswapTelegramBot/readme.md

 # What's AnyswapTelegramBot
-AnyswapTelegramBot provides easy information for the users of Anyswap.
+AnyswapTelegramBot provides easy information for the telegram users of Anyswap.
 Commands include:
 1. APY - get ANY rewards and pool fees for differenet pools
 2. MC - Marketcap info of $ANY
 3. TVL - Total value locked on Anyswap